jimga150/VHDLTestBenchGenerator/README.md

 * Check all architectures for relevant info
 * Attempt to use clock name for frequency guess (i.e. CLK_100MHz)
 * Use architecture to determine reset polarities
+* parse "range" attributes in ports and geenrics